quicwg/datagram/draft-ietf-quic-datagram.md

 DATAGRAM frames belong to a QUIC connection as a whole, and are not strongly associated with any stream ID at the QUIC layer.
-However, it is expected that applications will want to differentiate between different DATAGRAM frames by using identifiers, such as for logical flows of datagrams or to distinguish between different kinds of datagrams.
+However, it is expected that applications will want to differentiate between specific DATAGRAM frames by using identifiers, such as for logical flows of datagrams or to distinguish between different kinds of datagrams.